fix8mt/uri/README.md

 1. Construct a `uri` from a `std::string`.
 By default, the source string is percent decoded before parsing.
 Calls `parse()`.
 Optionally pass `false` to prevent percent decoding.
 The supplied string is moved or copied and stored by the object.
 You can check for error using `operator bool` or `count()` and then `get_error()` for more info.
 1. Construct an empty `uri`.
 It can be populated using `replace()`.
+1. Construct a `uri_static` from a `std::string`.
+The class is templated by the non-type parameter `sz` which sets the static size and maximum storage capacity for the uri.
+By default, the source string is percent decoded before parsing.
+Calls `parse()`.
+Optionally pass `false` to prevent percent decoding.
+1. Construct an empty `uri_static` from a `std::string`.
+The class is templated by the non-type parameter `sz` which sets the static size and maximum storage capacity for the uri.

 All of `uri` is within the namespace **`FIX8`**.